BenjaminAbt/SustainableCode/csharp/nullable-value-access/readme.md

 ## 🏁 Results

 - 🔋 Pattern Matching has a similar performance as a classic reference match.
-- 🏎️ But when dealing with structs, a significant loss of performance is measurable, sometimes by a factor of 250.
+- 🏎️ But when dealing with (nullable) structs, a significant loss of performance is measurable, sometimes by a factor of 250.

 ## Remarks